siddarthanath/relay/README.md

 # Relay 🔁

-> A minimal, typed Python unified interface for native LLMs.

 One request schema.
 One response schema.
 Swap providers without touching your application code.

 ![alt text](docs/relay_st.gif)

-Implementations are done via both REST (from scratch) and SDK (direct) for learning purposes.
+Implementations are done via both REST (from scratch) and SDK (direct), allowing users to see that all businesses do is write API requests and wrap them in a nice library structure.

 ---